 What is retaliatory eviction?

-Retaliatory eviction occurs when a tenant complains to their landlord or agent about unsatisfactory conditions in their home (for example damp or it being too cold).
+Retaliatory eviction occurs when a tenant complains, in wiring, to their landlord or agent about unsatisfactory conditions in their home (for example damp or it being too cold).
 Instead of carrying out the repair, the landlord serves a Section 21 notice (sometimes called a "no fault eviction notice").
 This is not acceptable practice and tenants should not be placed at risk of losing their home simply because they reported a repair.
 To be protected by this law you need to make your landlord aware of your complaint in writing.
-If the Housing Enforcement team are involved and have served certain notices, we can help.
+If the Housing Enforcement team get involved and this results in us serving certain enforcement notices, it could invalidate a s21 notice.
 Please read the tabs below to find out more.
 For more information about rights and responsibilities concerning repairs, please visit our landlord and tenant responsibilities page.

 What is a retaliatory rent increase?